Miro (wrestler): Sporadic appearances and departure (2021–2025)

-On the November 3, 2021, episode of Dynamite, Miro substituted for Jon Moxley against Orange Cassidy in the AEW World Championship Eliminator Tournament; he defeated Cassidy via submission, advancing to the finals of the tournament.
+Miro returned on the November 3, 2021, episode of Dynamite, replacing Jon Moxley in a match against Orange Cassidy in the AEW World Championship Eliminator Tournament; he defeated Cassidy via submission, advancing to the finals of the tournament.
 At Full Gear, Miro lost to Bryan Danielson in the tournament final.
 In December, it was revealed that Miro was recovering from a hamstring injury.
 After a six-month hiatus due to injury and outside the ring projects, Miro made his return to AEW television on the June 1, 2022, edition of Dynamite, scoring a submission victory over Johnny Elite.
+At Forbidden Door on June 26, Miro competed in a fatal-four-way match against Pac, Clark Connors and Malakai Black determine the inaugural AEW All-Atlantic Champion, with Pac emerging victorious.
+At the All Out event in September, Miro teamed with Darby Allin and Sting to defeat House of Black in a six-man tag team match.